Te Puea Hērangi: Reconciliation with Pākehā

-Te Puea was raised by people who had fought to resist the government invasion of the Waikato in 1863, and by people who had lived through the bitter years that followed.
+Te Puea was raised by people who had fought war to resist the government invasion of the Waikato in 1863, and by people who had lived through the bitter years that followed.
 She had little reason to love or trust Pākehā.
 However, as time went by she came to see the need for reconciliation.
 In 1946 Te Puea approached the government to say the tribe would be willing to accept money to compensate for the loss of lands after the defeat of the Kīngitanga in 1863.
 A large meeting was held at Tūrangawaewae in which a wide range of opinions were aired.
 Then the leadership met privately with Prime Minister Peter Fraser and worked out what would be accepted by the tribe.
 A deal had already been settled with Taranaki tribes and Waikato were keen to do better.
 The final deal gave Waikato nearly twice the income of Taranaki.
 The deal was accepted by Roore Edwards at the urging of Te Puea.
 After nearly 20 years of negotiation she accepted, on behalf of Tainui, a settlement offered by the Prime Minister of an initial grant of 10,000 pounds and 5,000 pounds (later $15,000) a year spread over 40 years.
 No provision was made for inflation which at that time was very low.
 By the time the deal was presented to the tribe the next day the money had been increased again to 6,000 pounds for 50 years and thereafter 5,000 pounds in perpetuity.
 She recognised this as an acceptable offer.
 However the payment acknowledged that a grievous wrong had been done to her people.
 Te Puea also built Tūrangawaewae marae and has a statue of her in front of the house called Mahinārangi.